RebelToolbox/RebelDocumentation/contributing/ways_to_contribute.rst

--  **Get involved in the engine's development.** This can be by contributing code via pull requests, testing the development snapshots or directly the git *master* branch, report bugs or suggest enhancements on the issue tracker, improve the official documentation (both the class reference and tutorials) and its translations.
+-  **Get involved in the engine's development.** This can be by contributing code via pull requests, testing the development snapshots or directly the git *master* branch, report bugs or suggest enhancements on the issue tracker, improve the official documentation (both the API documentation and tutorials) and its translations.
    The following sections will cover each of those "direct" ways of contributing to the engine.